 Features of UGENE

-- Its graphical interface user offers several features, for instance, chromatogram visualization, multiple align editor, and visual and interactive genomes.
+- Its graphical interface offers several features, for instance, chromatogram visualization, multiple align editor, and visual and interactive genomes.

 - It paves the way for a 3D view in PDB and MMDB formats along with anaglyph stereo mode support.